If you want your camera equipment to stay in tip-top shape, you must clean it regularly — and you should also be keeping it safe to begin with.

-There are special camera brushes that you can use, though you can also work with a makeup brush.
+There are special camera brushes that you can buy, though you can also use a standard makeup brush.

 I’d advise against paintbrushes, however, unless the hairs are very fine (because you want to be able to grab tiny pieces of sand and dirt before they make their way inside your equipment).

-LensPens are neat little gadgets that are designed specifically to clean camera lenses.
+LensPens are neat little gadgets designed specifically to clean camera lenses.

-I love lens pens and, like everything else on this list, they’re very inexpensive.
-I’d recommend you keep one in your camera bag (or two, in case one gets lost!).
+I love LensPens and, like everything else on this list, they’re very inexpensive.
+I’d recommend you keep one in your camera bag (or two, in case the first gets lost!).

 Lens Cleaning Solution or Lens Wipes

-When it comes to cleaning your lens glass (either the front or the rear element), it’s important to be careful.
+When it comes to cleaning your lens elements, it’s important to be careful.

-The wrong cleaning equipment will leave you with scratches or smudges.
-And the wrong cleaning fluid will leave you with small marks.
+The wrong cleaning equipment will leave scratches or smudges.
+And the wrong cleaning fluid will leave small marks.